60'S

 The beginning of the 21st Century has so far seen music become more fragmented.

+singles going in at No.1.
 Along with this has been the appearance of TV programmes, such as “Pop Idol”, producing acts such as Gareth Gates and Will Young.
 Pop Idol proved to be a huge British success that it then moved over the Atlantic to American success.

 After the clubbing theme of the 90’s, dance conformists argued that rock had been killed for good.
 However, this has proved to be far from the case, with bands such as The Darkness becoming more popular as well as Coldplay, Radiohead, Travis and Stereophonics enjoying great success.